Alweena-Fatima/BasicInterviewQuestion/sql.md

 ---

 #### GROUP BY
-he `GROUP BY` clause allows you to group rows based on values of one or more columns.
+The `GROUP BY` clause allows you to group rows based on values of one or more columns.
 It returns one row for each group.
 ```sql
 SELECT
   column1,